wakululuu/tp/docs/UserGuide.md

 Example:
 * `worker-delete 4` Deletes the 4th worker shown in the worker list.

+### Calculate a worker's pay for the week: `worker-pay`

+Calculate a worker's pay for the week.

+Format: `worker-pay WORKER_INDEX`

+* Calculate the total pay for the week for the worker at the specified `WORKER_INDEX`.
+The index refers to the index number shown in the displayed worker list.
+The worker index **must be a positive integer** i.e. 1, 2, 3, …​

+Example:
+* `worker-pay 4` Calculate the total pay for the week for the 4th worker shown in the worker list.

 ### Adding a shift: `shift-add`

 Adds a new shift to the McScheduler.